glaciers-in-archives/snowman/README.md

 #### Setting the target endpoint

-`snowman.yaml` should be located in the root directory of your project.
+`snowman.yaml` should by default be located in the root directory of your project.
 It defines the URL of your SPARQL endpoint as well as optional HTTP headers and custom metadata.

 ```yaml
 sparql_client: